 Editor's Note: Looking for information on time and attendance systems?
 Use the questionnaire below, and our vendor partners will contact you to provide you with the information you need:

-The government could also take action against non-compliant employers.
+The government could also act against noncompliant employers.
 The U.S. DOL's Wage and Hour Division can levy fines of up to $10,000 for willful FLSA violations the agency uncovers.
 If it finds employers repeatedly, willfully violated the law, penalties could involve imprisonment.
 In other words, it pays to comply with the overtime laws the first time.

 Overtime rules are in flux